gablabelle/react-native-web-design-system-starter-kit/README.md

 ## TODO

-0 - Fix stylelint, jest and storybook addons configurations.
+0 - Configure jest and storybook addons.

 1 - Examples for unit tests.